dotnet/designs/accepted/2022/FunctionPointers.md

             Type[][]? parameterTypeOptionalCustomModifiers,
             bool isUnmanaged);

-        // For the entire argument, like a 'const' parameter in C++/CLI, something like this?
+        // For an argument with custom modifiers (not a function pointer) like a 'const' parameter in C++/CLI,
+        // we could add something like this:
-+       public static Type MakeModifiedType(Type underlyingType, Type[] optionalMods, Type[] requiredMods);
++       public static Type MakeModifiedType(Type underlyingType, Type[] requiredCustomModifiers, Type[] optionalCustomModifiers);
     }
 ```

+The workaround until we have the above is to have the caller manually loop through the `MethodInfo`s returned from `Type.GetMethods()` and perform the filtering there.
+This was the approach used with generic methods for quite some time before `Type.GetMethod()` overloads were added for generics.

 ## System.Reflection.MethodSignature
 Currently this is called "MethodSignature" with the intention that this may also support `MethodBase` and\or `Delegate` in the future.
 If that was not the case, this would be called "FunctionPointerSignature".